Mitr Phol Group Sustainability

 Air Quality Management

-• Control dust in the woodchip stockyard by sprinkling water around the woodchip piles and constructing earth walls and tree windbreaks to contain dust.
+• Control dust from bagasse and sugarcane leaf stockpiles, as well as woodchip stockyards used as raw materials, by installing mesh barriers, spraying water around the piles, and constructing earth walls and tree windbreaks to contain dust.

 • Install an air pollution control system to capture ash from biomass power plants using wet scrubbers and electrostatic precipitators.